alevchuk/pstm/lnd-e2e-testing/OTHER.md

     lncli listchannels | grep '"remote_balance": "0"' -B 10   | awk -F'"' '/point/ {print $4}' | sort -R | while read cp; do           funding_txn=$(echo $cp | awk -F: '{print $1}');           output_index=$(echo $cp | awk -F: '{print $2}');           lncli closechannel   $funding_txn --output_index $output_index  --force ;         done
 ```

+Wait 48 hours.
+Autopilot will establish new channels.
+Your peers may choose to commit balances to those channels which you'll see as `remote_balance`.

 To do a backward incompatible upgrade of LND: Close All Channels
 ================================================================